selankon/easyrtc-frontend/README.md

     pub.httpApp.get(pub.getOption("appPublicFolder"), function(req, res) {res.redirect(pub.getOption("appPublicFolder") + "/");});
   }

-With this we can acces to the forntend directly from ojur server installation without aditional http server
+With this we can acces to the forntend directly from our server installation without aditional http server